 These posts are in no way encouraging drunk driving, but just providing a guide to individuals who are not criminals or bad people, but just someone who made a mistake.

-The first thing any person should do, sober or impaired, does not give any law enforcement a reason to pull you over.
+The first thing any person should do, sober or impaired, is to not give any law enforcement a reason to pull you over.
 Every driver should regularly check their car’s equipment to make sure it is in proper working order.
 Make sure your headlights, taillights, and license plate light all work.
 If one of those items are out, then you are driving around with a target that “screams pull me over.”
 In Genesee County, the Grand Blanc police regularly pull drivers over for defective equipment.

 Driving a car with expired plates or tabs also puts you at risk of getting stopped by the police.
 Today’s police cruisers have the technology to read other car plates to alert the officer if the car’s insurance has lapsed, the registration has expired or if the owner of the car’s driver’s license is suspended.
 Also, I have noticed cars with license plates that cannot be read because of rust, old age, dirt or snow.
 Yes, Michigan law requires a car’s license plate to be in a clearly legible condition.